antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 StringDataFrameColumn strings = new StringDataFrameColumn("Strings", 3); // Makes a column of length 3.
 Filled with nulls initially
 ```

 `PrimitiveDataFrameColumn` is a generic column that can hold primitive types such as `int`, `float`, `decimal` etc. A `StringDataFrameColumn` is a specialized column that holds `string` values.
-Both the column types can take a `length` parameter in their contructors to indicate their initial capacity.
-The constructors fill the columns with `null` values initially.
+Both the column types can take a `length` parameter in their contructors and are filled with `null` values initially.
 Before we can add these columns to a `DataFrame` though, we need to append three values to our `dateTimes` column.
 This is because the `DataFrame` constructor expects all its columns to have the same length.

 ``` csharp
 // Append 3 values to dateTimes